Work Environment

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Investment Banker
+Entry / Progression - Investment Banker

 Entrants are expected to have a good honours degree in a related discipline such as financial banking, accountancy, law, economics, business studies or mathematics.
 Increasingly a second language is valued.